tidymodels/parsnip/tests/testthat/_snaps/predict_formats.md

         dplyr::mutate(class = as.character(class)))
     Condition
       Error in `check_outcome()`:
       !
-For a classification model, the outcome should be <factor>, not <character>.
+For a classification model, the outcome should be a <factor>, not a character vector.